To You and Yours

 The next tier consists of just good friends.
 Co-workers, classmates, neighbors, church friends.
 People you really like.
 People who are fun to be around; who ask what you did over the weekend and are you all right and do you need help with anything.
 This tier is great for doing things with like bowling or complaining about your employer, or meeting for beer and pizza.

-This is where the layers get kind of thin.
+This is where the layers start to get kind of thin.
 The next tier is composed of people who you don’t really hang out with, but like them anyway.
 They are other people that work with you, friends of friends, kids of friends.
 People you exchange gratuitous comments and complements with.
 People you wave at when passing them in the store or at work or at the park.

 The tiers could go on and on, but let’s let the bottom layers speak for themselves.
 There could be a number of tiers, depending upon the depth of your don’t cares and dislikes and out-and-out hates.
 These people only bring us down, so we tend to say good luck and leave them as “character builders” on the bottom.